 In addition to research, I value outreach and education.
-I co-advised a Harvard undergraduate on his junior and senior theses.
+I co-advised a Harvard undergraduate on his junior and senior theses, and I guided a high-school student through a research project and a top-5 finish at the Research Science Institute (RSI).
 I am a co-founder of the science communication workshop ComSciCon, an author emeritus for the science outreach blog Astrobites, and a peer mentor in my department.
 I also give public talks, write popular science articles, and assist with science outreach programs in the community.

 I completed my PhD in Astronomy & Astrophysics at Harvard University, where I was the first student to earn a certificate in Origin of Life studies.
 I completed my undergraduate work at MIT, where I majored in physics and minored in astronomy and history.

 One day, I hope to visit this minor planet.